manos/SPOT-GPS-Tracker-Current-Location-on-Your-Website/README.md

 spotparse.py does the following:
  * saves current latitude,longitude to a file
  * saves all known locations returned from the SPOT API as JSON
+ * optionally, keeps adding to the file, saving your tracks for an entire trip (until you move the JSON file)
  * same as above, but as XML as well
  * lets you know if your batteries need to be changed.

+> Usage: spotparse.py [options]
+>
+> Options:
+>   -h, --help            show this help message and exit
+>   -d, --debug           print debug messages
+>   -k, --keep-json-tracks
+>                         keep all tracks until file is moved

 background
 ----------